These notes are of a general nature and we try to be helpful. BUT ALWAYS refer to the Policy wording.

 The financial regulation standards in the UK (enforced by the FCA) are some of the toughest in the world, and the process to become regulated takes into account all factors appropriate to the running of a business.

-Where Westminster Indemnity Limited does business in other parts of the EU - such as Eire - it remains under the same stringent regulatory conditions as if it were in the UK.
+Where Westminster Insurance Limited does business in other parts of the EU - such as ROI - it remains under the same stringent regulatory conditions as if it were in the UK.

 Professional bodies are usually set up to protect the interest of members and set professional and ethical standards for practitioners.
 The FCA is set up to protect the consumer.
 The conditions for authorisation are stringent, appropriate and thorough as is the ongoing monitoring of every person or firm regulated by the FCA.
 Accordingly there is no professional body that Westminster Insurance Ltd could belong, or subscribe to, that would further enhance the protection our customers receive.